CineMan Productions: History

 Abhishek Jain, Mikhil Musale and Anish Shah met during an international film festival in Ahmedabad and founded CineMan productions in 2010.
 However, Shah left the company later on.
 The first film produced by the company was Jain's directorial debut, Kevi Rite Jaish.
 The production subsequently produced the 2014 film Bey Yaar.
 The productions also has produced advertisements for various brands such as Cinepolis among others.

 Collaboration with Phantom films

 Abhishek Jain had approached Anurag Kashyap to produce Kevi Rite Jaish; although Kashyap was impressed with the script, the collaboration did not work out for the film.
 Later in February 2016, Abhishek Jain announced that CineMan will co-produce three Gujarati films with Anurag Kashyap's Phantom Films, out of which one will be directed by Abhishek himself.
-The first film to release under joint banner of CineMan productions and Phantom films was Wrong Side Raju, directed by Mikhil Musale.
+The first film to be released under the joint banner of CineMan productions and Phantom films was Wrong Side Raju, directed by Mikhil Musale.

-Streaming platform
+OHO Gujarati

 CineMan Productions and Khushi Advertising launched Gujarati language streaming platform OHO Gujarati in May 2021.
 The first original show released on the platform was Vitthal Teedi, a drama series starring Pratik Gandhi and directed by Jain.
+However, the platform did not thrive and the content library was acquired by ShemarooMe in 2026.